Opinion Manipulation on Farsi Twitter: Other Discussion Topics Appendix_others

-{ Throughout section \ref{section_Results} in the main body of this paper, we include figures and discuss results focused on two discussion topics: Snapp (divisive political) and Valentine (apolitical).
-These two topics are included as examples in the main body.
-In this appendix, we include figures for the results, which extend to other topics within each discussion type. }
+Throughout the Results section in the main body of this paper, we include figures and discuss results comparing divisive political discussions against apolitical discussions.
+In the cases where the analysis is performed for each discussion separately, we include the results for on two discussion topics: Snapp (divisive political) and Valentine (apolitical).
+These two topics are included as examples in the main manuscript.
+In this appendix, we include figures for the results, which extend to other topics within each discussion type.
+Additionally, we also include distributions of complete automation probability (CAP) across all types of discussions, visualizations of all networks, as well as an analysis of the similarity of the results from different runs of the Louvain clustering algorithm on each network.